• RECIPES

 • Gravy: The finishing touch that adds delicious savory flavor.

-For this recipe, you'll want to have on hand a large baking sheet, a large mixing bowl, measuring cups, measuring spoons, a 2 ½ tablespoon cookie scoop, a potato peeler, large pot, a strainer, and a potato masher.
+Grab yourself a large baking sheet, mixing bowl, measuring cups and spoons, 2 ½-tablespoon cookie scoop, potato peeler, large pot, strainer and a potato masher to make this recipe.

-• Dairy-Free: Skip parmesan cheese and use non-dairy milk for a dairy-free alternative to these meatballs.
+• Dairy-Free: Skip the parmesan and swap in non-dairy milk for an easy dairy-free version.

 How to Make Meatballs and Mashed Potatoes